Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 3+ Artificer_

     Your Arcane Firearm is crafted so you can adjust it on the fly.
 You can spend 10 minutes using Smith's Tools to replace one of your Arcane Firearm's Upgrades with another Upgrade that you meet the prerequisites for.
-You can do so during a short rest.
+You can do so during a **:rest-short: Short Rest**.

 === "Level 5+ Artificer"